SokichiFujita/starter-react-flux/README.md

-# react-flux-babel-webpack-eslint-jest
+# starter-react-flux

 A non-opinionated project generator for React and Flux.

-- Setup a well and simply configured React/Flux development environment.
 - Facebook's official React toolchains are adopted.
+- Setup a well-configured React/Flux development environment.
 - Generate test scaffolds for Jest from your React components.
 - Generate scaffolds for Flux
   - Dispatcher